bitsy-ai/rpi-object-tracking/README.md

 ## Face Detection (NEW in v1.1.x)

-The following command will detect all faces.
-Supports Edge TPU acceleration by passing the `--edge-tpu` option.
+The following command will detect human faces.

+NOTE: Face detection uses a specialized model (FaceSSD_MobileNet_V2), while other labels are detecting using SSDMobileNetV3_COCO.
+You cannot detect both face and COCO labels at this time.

+Watch this repo for updates that allow you to re-train these models to support a custom mix of object labels!

 ```
-rpi-deep-pantilt face-detect --help
+rpi-deep-pantilt detect face
 Usage: cli.py face-detect [OPTIONS]

 Options: